 The road lobby devotes much attention in its PR material to the money spent on road construction (which is always inadequate, despite still exceeding by a factor of four the money spent on new public transport infrastructure).
 Instead of drawing attention to all the costs that roads and cars impose on the community, road lobbyists simply point to a figure for road construction and maintenance, and claim that this is only some small percentage (say 15 or 25 per cent) of what motorists actually pay in fuel tax.
 The message that emerges is that motorists are being ripped off.

-The way the road lobby misrepresents the facts today is to report only direct Federal spending on roads, which comes to about 25 to 30 per cent of the money raised from fuel tax.
+The way the road lobby has commonly misrepresented the facts since then is to report only direct Federal spending on roads, which comes to about 25 to 30 per cent of the money raised from fuel tax.

 Motorists pay 38.143 cents per litre in fuel excise alongside state charges such as registration and stamp duty – but they do not see anywhere near that level of income going back into the transport network.
 At current levels of expenditure, the Commonwealth invests less than one-third of the tax take back into roads and the network.